Frequency-Competitive Query Strategies to Maintain Low Congestion Potential Among Moving Entities: Introduction

-We then turn our attention to maintaining fixed potential congestion measures at all times (the \emph{continuous} case).
-At first, we imagine that entities remain stationary, even though they have the potential to move, since this avoids complications arising from entities changing location and nearby neighbors.
+We then turn our attention to our primary goal (the \emph{continuous} case).
+At first, we imagine that entities remain stationary, even though they have the potential to move, since this avoids complications arising from entities changing location and nearby neighbours.
 We show a (tight) factor gap of $\Theta(\ln n)$ between the frequency required to achieve uncertainty degree (or ply) $x$ at a fixed-time versus at all times for $n$ stationary entities.
-We then define a stationary frequency demand that lower bounds the frequency of queries used by any scheme to maintain uncertainty ply $x$ and describe a scheme using $\Theta(x)$ times that frequency to achieve uncertainty degree $x$ over large enough time intervals.
-Again the competitive factor drops if we relax our scheme to maintain degree $(1+\beta)x$.
-Both competitive factors are best-possible.
+We then define a stationary frequency demand that serves to lower bound the number of queries (and hence upper bound the query granularity) required by any, even clairvoyant, scheme to maintain uncertainty ply $x$ over any modest-length time interval $T$.
+This is complemented by a scheme that uses $\Theta(x)$ times that number of (well-spaced) queries to achieve uncertainty degree $x$ over \emph{all} such time intervals.
+Again the competitive factor drops if we permit our scheme to maintain the relaxed degree bound $x\!+\!\Delta$.
+Both competitive factors are shown to be best-possible for non-clairvoyant schemes.

-When the entities are mobile, the stationary frequency demand changes over time as entities cluster and separate.
-We obtain a corresponding (cumulative) intrinsic query frequency to maintain ply $x$ by integrating the stationary measure over a time interval $T$.
-Any scheme must use at least this many queries over $T$ to maintain ply $x$ (even if it is allowed to exceed ply $x$ outside of $T$).
-We describe a query scheme that can maintain uncertainty degree $x$ at all times and uses a factor $\Theta(x)$ more queries (and correspondingly smaller granularity).
-Yet again, the competitive factor drops when we only need to maintain degree $(1+\beta)x$, and in all cases is best possible.
+When the entities are mobile, the stationary frequency demand changes over time as entities cluster and separate and the analysis becomes significantly more involved.
+However, by integrating the stationary measure over any modest-length time interval $T$ we can again lower bound the number of queries (and hence upper bound the query granularity) required by any, even clairvoyant, scheme to maintain uncertainty ply $x$ over $T$.
+Again, a query scheme is described that meets these intrinsic bounds to within a factor $\Theta(x)$, over \emph{all} such time intervals $T$.
+As before, the competitive factor $\Theta(x)$ drops when we only need to maintain degree $x\!+\!\Delta$, and in all cases it is shown to be best possible.

 Not surprisingly, it is possible to further strengthen our competitive bounds by making assumptions about the uniformity of entity distributions.
-In the concluding discussion, we discuss some ways in which uniformity impacts our results.
+In the concluding discussion, we consider some ways in which uniformity impacts our results.
+We also describe several other modifications to our model that make our query optimization framework even more broadly applicable.